 Take for example an event that starts on 11 June and ends on 14 June:

 If the pre/post-event engagement activities are subject to changes, don't worry.
 You can purchase more add-ons even after you've purchased your Pigeonhole.
-Upon purchasing online, the additional days are added onto your plan duration immediately.
+Upon purchasing online, the additional days are added onto your Pigeonhole duration immediately.

 Test Mode works anytime before your first session in your Pigeonhole starts.
 That means if you intend to do a tech run, or brief the speakers and moderators, with Pigeonhole Live, you don't need to factor those dates and purchase additional day add-ons for that.
 Going by the example above, if the first session starts on 11 June, anytime before 11 June, you'll still be able to activate Test Mode and do your tech run or briefings.
 There's no cost for all that!

 If you have completed setting up your agenda on Pigeonhole, and you have Test Mode deactivated, you can start sharing the event agenda on Pigeonhole Live to all your attendees.
 This can be any amount of time ahead of your Pigeonhole's first session starting date/time.
-Again, this has no bearings on your Pigeonhole plan duration.
+Again, this has no bearings on your Pigeonhole duration.